 Behind-the-Scenes Peek at City Government Offered in Glendale University Classes

-Glendale residents and those who own businesses in the city can sign up for Glendale University 101 (GU) to learn more about city government directly from the mayor, council members and top city staff.
-In the 17 years since the program was started, more than 900 people have attended.
+Glendale residents and those who own businesses in the city can sign up for Glendale University 101 (GU) to learn more about city government directly from the mayor, council members, city manager, and top city staff.
+In the 18 years since the program was started, more than 900 people have attended.

 The program’s continued popularity is credited to the one-on-one interactions among attendees and the core curriculum that focuses on everything from the city courts to utilities.

 “Glendale University is a unique opportunity to meet the city’s decision makers and talk about everyone’s role in our local democracy,” said organizer Angie Wilkie of Glendale’s Neighborhood & Human Services Department.

 To participate in Glendale University, you must be 16 or older, a resident of Glendale or own a business in Glendale.
 Attendees who complete eight of the ten GU 101 classes and attend a City Council meeting will be honored on the final night, May 19, at the graduation ceremony.

 Glendale University Graduate Classes